ThaiDuongVu/Wardi/README.md

 ## Image-based try-on

-The user uploads an image of the clothing item.
+Users can upload an image of the clothing item they'd wish to try on.

 ### Image-based demo